akrobate67/chrome-hyperiums7/README.md

 - Auto Complete for planet names in fleet movement forms
 - Auto Complete for contacts and planet names in send message forms
 - Link to spy report for captive planets on cash page
+- Search for planet name if no fleet around planet

 ### Additional
 - Simple Fleet Calculator (Accessible via Military menu in game)